belgattitude/php-java-bridge/README.md

 See the resulting files in the `/dist` folder :

-- Files required to run the bridge under a servlet container (tomcat...)
+- The bridge files.

     - `php-servlet.jar`: Servlet for php-java communication (required).
+Approx 58k.
     - `php-script.jar`: Lib to allow java to talk with a php-cgi instance.
+Approx 58k.

+- For convenience, you'll find ready to run war bundles, you can choose between :

+    - `JavaBridgeTemplate.war`: Minimal war file (only php-servlet.jar, php-script.jar, web.xml and support for system php-cgi).
+Approx 500k.
+    - `JavaBridge.war`: Example war file with some lib and examples.
+Approx **47Mb** !!!

 - Command line standalone server to run the bridge without a servlet container (development)